Purchases through our links may earn us a commission.

 Now, the EVGA CLC AIO cooler series is more expensive than the ARCTIC Liquid Freezer II, but it does come with RGB lighting.
-Look at the recommendation as this – if you want excellent cooling for a budget price get the ARCTIC Liquid Freezer II; if you want excellent cooling for a budget price but also want RGB, get the EVGA CLC.
+Look at the recommendation like this – if you want excellent cooling for a budget price, then get the Arctic Liquid Freezer II; if you want excellent cooling for a budget price but also want RGB, get the EVGA CLC.

 Users who love RGB effects should check the Corsair H115i RGB Platinum AIO liquid cooler.
 It’s shiny like a New Year’s Eve and supports all kinds of RGB effects.
 The performance is pretty solid.
 Nothing groundbreaking but more than sufficient even for those who plan to overclock the 10900K.

-The Corsair Hydro Series H150i PRO RGB coolers are expensive but they offer excellent noise levels.
+The Corsair H150i PRO RGB cooler is expensive, but it offers excellent noise levels.
 If you need a silent AIO cooler and you don’t care about the price, this is the best choice right now.
 Cooling performance isn’t great, mind you.
 For the money, you can get a much more powerful AIO cooler.

 But the silence is golden for some, and this AIO cooler is one of the quietest coolers on the market, both in air and AIO segments.
 If you have the money and if you want to run an overclocked 10900K without hearing the cooler, get the Corsair Hydro Series H150i PRO RGB.